vidhi-sajnani/interacting-residue-detection/README.md

 - svm.ipynb
 - xgboost.ipynb

-This folder consists of all the supervised machine learning models, named after the respective models used.
+This folder consists of all the supervised machine learning models named after the respective models used.
 They all take final_training.csv and viral_test_dataset.xlsx as training and test dataset inputs, respectively.
 The accuracies and other parameters of the models are displayed in our paper.

 ## -unsupervised_ML
 This folder consists of the following files: